sferes2/sferes2/README.md

 Documentation (including instruction for compilation)
 -------------

-We are in the process of porting the documentation to the github wiki: https://github.com/jbmouret/sferes2/wiki
+We are in the process of porting the documentation to the github wiki (tutorials, installation instructions, reference manual, etc.): https://github.com/jbmouret/sferes2/wiki

 Optional modules
 ---------------